ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 *******************************************

-A (simplified) example that can demonstrate such a causal pathway is the relationship between the exposure of cigarette smoking, which is causally related to the intermediate variable of accumulated tar in lungs, which in turn is causally related to lung cancer (note: for the purposes of this example, assume that there is no direct causal relationship between cigarette smoking and lung cancer other than through the intermediate variable of accumulated tar in lungs).
+A (simplified) example that can demonstrate such a causal pathway is the relationship between the exposure of cigarette smoking, which causes the intermediate variable of accumulated tar in lungs, which in turn causes lung cancer (note: for the purposes of this example, assume that there is no direct causal relationship between cigarette smoking and lung cancer other than through the intermediate variable of accumulated tar in lungs).